avm99963/forum/README.md

 # forum

 Unmaintained project which pays tribute to Pistachio: the old forum engine which powered the Google Forums.
-It tries to mimick its original styles but uses modern CSS.
+It tries to mimic its original styles but uses modern CSS.

 > [!CAUTION]
 > **DO NOT HOST THIS PUBLICLY.
 This project is unmaintained and has known